 So does the eye.

 It’s here in the doorway.
 Her sight is blurred.
 Is it coming from the left or right?
 The demon in yellow and black.
 Something glints in its right hand.
 The other chopstick.
-The head tilts and faces her.
+Its head tilts and faces her.
 She stumbles back.
 Need to get on your feet, Punky.
 You don’t want to die.
 You can’t die here.
 Not after avoiding death in the first place.

 Think back.
 It’d all happened so fast.
-It wasn’t weird to see delivery drivers queued up outside the restaurant to pick up orders.
+It wasn’t weird to see delivery drivers queue outside the restaurant to pick up orders.
 It wasn’t weird to see them come in the shop, or even sit on the tables, scrolling Douyin and Taobao.
 Couldn’t begrudge them that.
 Rushing around.
 But this guy was different.
 He commanded a presence.
 It was like those old Westerns when the lone gunman would burst through the saloon doors and all the other dudes would turn around in silence.
-A waiter with goofy Harry Potter glasses and the overalls (because what was the theme of this restaurant again?) wandered up to him.
+A waiter with goofy Harry Potter glasses and overalls (because what was the theme of this restaurant again?) wandered up to him.

 “Pick up or take out?”
 The beast grabbed his lapels and lifted him to eye level.
 “That’s not what I meant-” The colour drained from the waiter’s face.
 “What are you….”
 A flash of silver.
 A metal chopstick stabbed into his ear canal.
 Snapped downwards.
 A crack of bone, a spurting of blood.
 It removed the stick and let the body crumple onto the floor.
 Punky dropped her own sticks, splashing soup.
 A clattering of chairs and tables, but she was frozen.
 That’s when she had noticed it—the phone fused into his wrist, screen buried under a layer of thin skin.
 Wires punctured the surface, spiralling around his arm into the back of his head.
 And then, well.
 Eye met stick.
 But if she could just pull out that wire…